80036nd/RestoreM8-2.0-Code/README.md

 # Note!

-Futurerestore v180 and v189 is included in this app to support iOS 14 and below downgrades.
+Futurerestore v180, v189, and v193 is included in this app to support iOS 14 and below downgrades.

 This will wipe your device

+# iOS 14 Downgrades supported versions include:

+Compatible with 14.0-14.5b2 on A10 and below.
+Compatible with 14.3-14.5b2 on A11 and above.

 # Credits